lizmat/raku-all-modules/github/kuerbis/Term-Choose-Util-p6/README.md

 This hash is edited in place: the changes made by the user are saved as new current values.

 The following arguments can be the different options.

+When `settings-menu` is called, it displays for each list entry a row with the prompt string and the current value.
+It is possible to scroll through the rows.
+If a row is selected, the set and displayed value changes to the next.
+If the end of the list of the values is reached, it begins from the beginning of the list.

 AUTHOR
 ======